-Be sure to observe the following to prevent the secondary troubles from happening: (Refer to Chapter 6, Section 6.1 " Safety Precautions.")
+Be sure to observe the following to prevent the secondary troubles from happening:

-- (1) Always unplug the AC power cord from the outlet when removing the covers and PCBs, adjusting the mechanisms, or conducting continuity testing with a circuit tester. - (2) When disconnecting the connectors, do not pull the lead wires but hold the connector housings. - (3) Static electricity charged in your body may damage electronic parts. - Before handling the PCBs, touch a metal portion of the machine to discharge static electricity charged in your body.
+- (1) Always unplug the AC power cord from the outlet when removing the covers and PCBs, adjusting the mechanisms, or conducting continuity testing with a circuit tester. - (2) When disconnecting the connectors, do not pull the lead wires but hold the connector housings. - (3) Static electricity charged in your body may damage electronic parts.

+Before handling the PCBs, touch a metal portion of the machine to discharge static electricity charged in your body.
 When transporting PCBs, be sure to wrap them in conductive sheets.